NACS: The North American Charging Standard

 NACS Technical Specifications

 The NACS connector is a bayonet-style connector with a locking mechanism.
-It is designed to be easy to use and to provide a secure connection between the EV and the charger.
-The connector is also designed to be durable and to withstand the rigors of repeated use.
+It provides an easy-to-use and secure connection between the EV and the charger.
+It is also durable and withstands the rigors of repeated use.
 The NACS connector supports both AC and DC charging.
-AC charging is typically used for slower overnight charging, while DC charging is used for fast charging.
-The NACS connector can support up to 277 volts AC and 500 or 1,000 volts DC.
-The connector contains two large pins to carry the electric current (the same pins are used for AC and DC), a ground pin, and two control pins (PP and CP).
+AC charging typically serves for slower overnight charging, while DC charging is used for fast charging.
+The NACS connector supports up to 277 volts AC and 500 or 1,000 volts DC.
+It contains two large pins to carry the electric current (the same pins are used for AC and DC), a ground pin, and two control pins (PP and CP).

 NACS Pinout